piedb-dev/piestream/docs/developer-guide.md

 ### Dashboard

-You may use RisingWave Dashboard to see actors in the system.
+You may use piestream Dashboard to see actors in the system.
 It will be started along with meta node.

 ### Logging